Diptonil/raging-coffee/README.md

 ## Resources

-For this project, the resources referred to are:
+For this project, the amalgamation of the following resources are used:
-- **Java: The Complete Reference** by *Herbert Schildt*.
+- **Java: The Complete Reference** by *Herbert Schildt*: Core content of the project and the explanations.
-- **Clean Code: A Handbook of Agile Software Craftsmanship** by *Robert Cecil Martin*.
+- **Clean Code: A Handbook of Agile Software Craftsmanship** by *Robert Cecil Martin*: Guide to write disciplined, maintainable and production-friendly code.
-- **Head First Design Patterns** by *Bates Bert*, *Freeman Eric*, *Robinson Elisabeth* and *Sierra Kathy*.
+- **Head First Design Patterns** by *Bates Bert*, *Freeman Eric*, *Robinson Elisabeth* and *Sierra Kathy*: Intuitive methodology of programmatic design patterns for low-level design.
+- **Test-Driven Development with Python: Obey the Testing Goat** by *Harry J.W.
+Percival*: A book written in Python elucidating the importance and guidelines to get started with Test-Driven Development as well as to learn to test code.

 <p align="right">(<a href="#top">Top</a>)</p>

+## Recommended Resources

+- <a href="https://google.github.io/styleguide/javaguide.html"><b>The Google Java Style-Guide</b></a>: Go through the documentation to understand the the correct way to write Java code.

+<p align="right">(<a href="#top">Top</a>)</p>

 ## Contributions

-- Refer to `Contributing.md` first.
+- Refer to `CONTRIBUTING.md` first.
-- Comments in the programs are sparingly used because, as Uncle Robert would say, comments are just an excuse to pass on poorly-written code.
-Sufficiently comprehensive variable names have been taken in most cases and thus comments should never be an issue.
+- Contribution rules are stringent to ensure community and project standards never regress.
+There may be multiple reviews and changes that get suggested to PRs.
+Contributors are expected to view this as a challenge rather than to turn away from it.
+- No matter what, a PR must have a mapping to an issue.
+Otherwise, it would not be evaluated.
+- A response to an Issue or a PR is guaranteed from the side of the maintainer, even if the same may not follow the proper format of contributing.
+This is a platform of learning accessible to everyone, after all.

 <p align="right">(<a href="#top">Top</a>)</p>